Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 >
 > equipitem baseID 1

 ---

-## The Companions

-You need to do 5 Radiant quests between each quest.

----

 ## Thieves Guild

 Thieves guild has some issues for a small percentage of people.
-As a general rule - save **before** handing in a quest to Brynjolf, so if you have issues you dont have to redo it.
+As a general rule - save **before** handing in a quest to Brynjolf, so if you have issues you don't have to redo it.

 ### Quest XYZ isnt starting